 - Marist Regional College

-Note: Burnie will be one day only.
+*Note: Burnie will be one day only.
 The first eight schools in will secure their spot.
-A second day may be considered if a large number of entries are received.
+Registrations (of commitment to attend) for Day 2, Friday, in Burnie are now open.

 The Science and Engineering Tasmanian Super Challenge will be held Wednesday 12th April in Burnie.